 - Processing is necessary for compliance with a legal obligation, or

-- You have given consent to the processing of your personal data for one or more specific purposes.
+- You have given consent to the processing of your personal information for one or more specific purposes.

-More specifically, we collect and receive information for the following purposes:
+More specifically, we collect and receive personal information for the following purposes:

-To provide our Services and to enforce any applicable terms of service.
-We use the information we collect and receive to provide you with the Services you use or request, and as needed in order to enter into or enforce applicable terms, and to enter into and manage contractual relationships and obligations when you do business with us.
+To provide our Services and to enforce any applicable terms and conditions.
+We use the personal information we collect and receive to provide our Services, as needed in order to enter into or enforce applicable terms, and to enter into and manage contractual relationships and obligations when you do business with us.

 To improve our Services.
-We also use the information we collect and receive to provide content you or other users are likely to find relevant and engaging.
-We also use the information to conduct surveys to measure your satisfaction with our Services, which we use to improve our Services.
-Information collected will allow us to adjust and improve our websites to your wishes and needs and to be able to prepare anonymized statistics about the use of our websites.
-Using the information to improve our Services is in our legitimate interest.
+We use the personal information we collect and receive to provide information or content you or other users of our Services are likely to find relevant and engaging.
+We may also use this information to conduct surveys to measure your satisfaction with our Services, which we use to improve our Services.
+Information collected will allow us to adjust and improve our Services to your wishes and needs and to prepare anonymized statistics about the use of our Services.
+Using this information to improve our Services is in our legitimate interest.

 To provide effective advertising.
 You may receive advertising on third-party websites and apps such as Google AdWords, Facebook, and Instagram.
-We use the information we collect and receive to make the advertising we provide more effective, which is in our legitimate interest.
+We use the personal information we collect and receive to advertise and to make the advertising we provide more effective, which is in our legitimate interest.
 Some of the ways we do this are:

-- Showing you ads based on your online activities, such as website content you view and other interactions you have with our websites (including subscribing to our newsletters), your geographic location, the languages you speak, the keywords that you use on search engines, and the types of social media content that you “like” and/or follow;
+- Showing you ads based on your online activities, such as website content you view and other interactions you have with our websites (including subscribing to our newsletters), your geographic location, the languages you speak, the keywords that you use in search engines, the types of social media content that you “like” and/or follow;

 - Limiting the number of times you see the same ad; and